abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 > Two sets $A$ and $B$ are isomorphic (or $A ≅ B$) if there exist functions $f: A \to B$ and its reverse $g: B \to A$, such that $f \circ g = ID_{A}$ and $g \circ f = ID_{B}$.

-(Notice how the identity function comes in handy).
+Notice how the identity function comes in handy.
+In fact, notice that the concept of isomorphism is defined only by using the identity function and functional composition, this is our first completely *categorical* definition.

 ### Isomorphism and identity

-If you look closely you would see that the identity function is invertible too (its reverse is itself), so each set is isomorphic to itself in that way.
+If you look closely you would see that the identity function is invertible too (its reverse is itself),

+{: .theorem}

+> The identity function is an isomorphism.

+So each set is isomorphic to itself in that way.

 ![The identity function](../01_set/isomorphism_identity.svg)

-Therefore, the concept of an isomorphism contains the concept of equality &mdash; all equal things are also isomorphic.
+So, the concept of an isomorphism contains the concept of equality &mdash; all equal things are also isomorphic.

 ### Isomorphism and composition